Dems trying to include help for immigrants in Biden plan

 In recent weeks, the Senate parliamentarian has ruled against two previous immigration proposals.
 One would have created a pathway to permanent residence for 8 million migrants.
 The other, like the House bill, would update the law letting those in the U.S. before 1972 apply for permanent status.

 The $1.75 trillion overall plan is half the price tag envisioned three months ago, omits some priorities like requiring paid family leave and leaves detailed decisions for later.
-Party leaders’ task of corralling the virtually unanimous backing Democrats will need to prevail over opposition Republicans in the narrowly divided Congress remained a work in progress.